Larry Krasner: 2022 impeachment

 In June 2022, the Pennsylvania House of Representatives voted to form the Select Committee on Restoring Law and Order.
-The vote was 114 in favor and 86 opposed, and was largely along party lines (with all but one Republican voting in favor of it, and all but four Democrats, three from Philadelphia, voting against).
-The committee was tasked with investigating the possibility of impeachment for Krasner's "dereliction of duty" in handling Philadelphia's gun violence crisis.
-In August 2022, Krasner was subpoenaed by the committee but said that his office would not comply with the subpoena which he claimed was "wholly illegitimate".
+The vote was 114 in favor and 86 opposed, and was largely along party lines (with all but one Republican voting in favor, and all but four Democrats voting against).
+The committee was tasked with investigating possible grounds for impeachment for what they called Krasner's "dereliction of duty" in handling Philadelphia's gun violence crisis.
+In August 2022, Krasner was subpoenaed by the committee but said that his office would not comply with the subpoena which he claimed was "wholly illegitimate" and politically motivated.

 He subsequently filed a petition with the Commonwealth Court of Pennsylvania to halt the select committee's impeachment probe.
 In September, the Pennsylvania House voted to find Krasner in contempt for defying the committee's subpoena for documents related to his prosecutorial policies.
 Following the contempt vote, Krasner partially complied with the subpoena and provided the committee with "a number of documents", however some of the documents provided were already publicly available online, according to The Philadelphia Inquirer.
 On October 6, Krasner filed an additional petition with the Commonwealth Court to invalidate the subpoena.

 On October 26, articles of impeachment were filed against Krasner charging him with "misbehavior in office" and attempting to obstruct the select committee's investigation into him.
 The House Judiciary Committee approved the articles of impeachment in a party-line vote on November 15.
 The next day, Krasner was impeached by the State House in a 107-85 vote; one Republican and all Democratic members of the House voted against a total of seven articles of impeachment.
 He was the first person to be impeached by the Pennsylvania House of Representatives since state Supreme Court Justice Rolf Larsen in 1994.

 On December 30, 2022, Judge Ellen Ceisler of the Pennsylvania Commonwealth Court issued a court order saying that Krasner's official actions in office did not meet the requirements by the state's constitution for impeachment.
 Following the court order, the Pennsylvania State Senate voted on January 11, 2023, to indefinitely postpone the impeachment trial which was originally scheduled for January 18.
 A day after the vote to indefinitely postpone, the full Commonwealth Court issued a split decision in which the majority of justices agreed with Ceisler's December 30 court order.

-On September 26, 2024, the Supreme Court of Pennsylvania ruled that the articles of impeachment against Krasner had expired when the 2021-2022 legislative session expired.
+On September 26, 2024, the Supreme Court of Pennsylvania ruled that the articles of impeachment against Krasner had expired when the 2021–2022 legislative session expired.